springload/ssm-parent/README.md

 SSM-Parent is a docker entrypoint.

 It gets specified parameters (possibly secret) from AWS SSM Parameter Store, then exports them to the underlying process.
+Or creates a .env file to be consumed by an application.

+It reads parameters in the following order: path->name->plain-path->plain-name.
+So that every rightmost parameter overrides the previous one.

 Usage:
   ssm-parent [command]